vpagl/DS-practice/README.md

 # DS-practice
-Code for some general background steps
+Code for some general background steps from scratch